 The lighting is flat, and not a single shadow is anywhere to be found.
 John Halo can’t even stand to turn a flashlight on and breathe some life into the set.
 Everything is gray and, for some reason, foggy, perhaps to hide the ridiculousness of John Halo’s costume.
 He looks more like an idiot in a Halloween costume than a supersoldier in the pinnacle of human technology.
 His armor plating moves like foam.

 Energy shields have been nixed.
 Apparently inflation is hitting ONI as hard as it is the rest of us.
 I do recall some shield flickering when a Spartan was shot in S1, but no longer.
 Elites do appear to have some kind of minor shielding, but it looks nothing like it does in the games, and is severely underwhelming.
 Elites also have invested in energy swords, at the expense of any and all ranged weaponry.
-It’s one or the other apparently.

 That is to say, there still isn’t a structure to the story, and the style of the writing is still terrible.